 The temple, which is reserved for important sacramental uses such as baptisms and marriages, will serve about 41,000 members of the Church of Jesus Christ of Latter Day Saints in Pennsylvania, New Jersey, Delaware and Maryland.
 The closest Mormon temples are in Manhattan and Washington, D.C.

 Project Manager Chris Aaron, Steamfitter Foreman Jim Donaghy and Plumbing Foreman Mike Gugliuzza worked with LF Driscoll and Big D Construction, which worked as a joint venture to oversee and manage the construction of the project.

 The temple’s furnishings are impressive – even elegant.
 Included are 62 brass and crystal chandeliers; paintings and murals depicting Mormon history; decorative carpets and rugs; Italian and Egyptian marble; and Swarovski crystal.
 The precision and quality required to complete the project were also far greater than would normally be expected for a standard HVAC/ plumbing project.
-Typically, such projects cost between $300 and $400 per square foot.
-The cost of the temple HVAC and plumbing work was approximately $2,500 per square foot.

 Throughout the duration of the project, members of the local meeting houses and churches would bring cookies to the temple for the construction personnel to enjoy.
 The weekly deliveries of these treats quickly became known as “Cookie Wednesday,” and were a pleasant addition to a memorable and high-profile project.